-Like a personal tax return, a small business tax return reports information about a company’s income, tax deductions, and tax payments.
-All businesses are responsible for business tax filing.
-You must file your business tax return annually with the IRS to calculate your business’s tax liability.
+If you own a business, you need to file a company tax return.
+A business tax return reports your company’s income, tax deductions, and tax payments.
+All businesses must file tax returns.
+And, you are responsible for filing your return annually with the IRS to calculate your business’s tax liability.

 How to file a business tax return

 Again, tax return forms vary by business structure.
 But, the general process includes four standard steps:

 - Learn deadlines, filing methods, extensions, and payment options